MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 Use the following steps to connect to Azure Stack Hub:

+1. If you are using the ASDK, trust the Azur Stack Hub CA root certificate.
+For instruction, see [Trust the certificate](../asdk/asdk-cli.md#trust-the-certificate).

-1. Register your Azure Stack Hub environment by running the `az cloud register` command.
+2. Register your Azure Stack Hub environment by running the `az cloud register` command.

-2. Register your environment.
+3. Register your environment.
 Use the following parameters when running `az cloud register`.

     | Value | Example | Description |
     | --- | --- | --- |